 An Overview of Mental Health in Lawrence, Massachusetts

 Lawrence, Massachusetts, is in Essex County on the Merrimack River and is home to just under 80,000 people.
-The city is surrounded by Andover, Methuen and North Andover.
-As part of the Merrimack Valley, the city manufactures a large portion of textiles, paper products, electronic equipment, foodstuffs, computer, paper products and footwear.
+The city is surrounded by Andover, Methuen, and North Andover.
+As part of the Merrimack Valley, the city manufactures a large portion of textiles, paper products, electronic equipment, foodstuffs, computers, paper products, and footwear.

 Those who have lost a job, lost a loved one, had a debilitating injury, dealt with domestic abuse or divorce or recently been through a traumatic event are likely to develop a mental illness, although it may only last until the situation has been resolved.
 Those who have chronic mental illness may require therapy and medication for life.